 Portable Cordless drill tool kit

-The screwdriver bits come in different lengths, which is handy, but I admit to grabbing the long ones first.
-So if you find a kit with just the long, you won’t miss the short.
+Tip: The screwdriver bits come in different lengths, which is handy, but I admit to grabbing the long ones first.
+So if you find a kit with just the long ones, you won’t miss the short at all.

 Compound miter saw